lux-group/lib-config/README.md

 # lib-config

-Lets you define you config as ordinary code files
+Lets you define your config as ordinary code files
 The name of the file, maps to the name of the APP_ENV

 ## For javascript